GDGPorto/boomerang-polymer/README.md

 boomerang-polymer
 ==================

+## WARNING
+This branch is based on an old version of Polymer and has not been updated to support recent versions (such as 0.9.0 as of 2015-05-27).
+It is currently unlikely to work out of the box.

+## About

 Based on the GDG Twin Cities site (http://dev.gdgtc.com/gdgtc-site-polymer), this page is a polymer implementation of boomerang, the templates for GDG chapters.